 - Never use the PARK position as a substitute for the parking brake.
-Always apply the parking brake fully when parked to guard against vehicle movement and possible injury or damage. - It is dangerous to move the shift lever out of PARK or NEUTRAL if the engine speed is higher than the idle speed.
-If your foot is not firmly on the brake pedal, the vehicle could accelerate quickly forward or in reverse.
+Always apply the parking brake fully when parked to guard against vehicle movement and possible injury or damage. - Your vehicle could move and injure you and others if it is not completely in PARK.
+Check by trying to move the shift lever rearward (with the brake pedal released), after you have placed it in PARK.
+Make sure the transmission is in PARK before leaving the vehicle. - It is dangerous to move the shift lever out of PARK or NEUTRAL if the engine speed is higher than idle speed.
+If your foot is not firmly pressing the brake pedal, the vehicle could accelerate quickly forward or in reverse.
 You could lose control of the vehicle and hit someone or something.
-Only shift into gear when the engine is idling normally and when your right foot is firmly on the brake pedal.
+Only shift